 Skip to main content

-Let’s cut part where I explain what is MPC? because So there are lot of resources covering that theory part. here we are gonna do implemenation of mpc based key signing with one of the open source repository from coinbase cb-mpc. well, this repostiory is written in C++.
+Let’s cut part where I explain what is MPC? because there are lot of resources covering that theory part. here we are gonna do implemenation of mpc based key signing with one of the open source repository from coinbase cb-mpc. well, this repostiory is written in C++.
 Well fear not we are not gonna do this in C++ because I already did this with Go, so we are gonna use it. one thing I want to share is it took lot of time to find this perfect library for my usecase because if you go and serach for a mpc-library in go or any other language there is one feature is missing, that is HD-key deriviation.
 I work with bitcoin based blockchain so I need a mpc lib which does HD key sign. well, the library that we are using is not MPC in terms of HD key because it have this 2PC approach means 2:2 mpc, which is not real threshold based MPC but its better than others(others which i didn’t find. lol!!)

 Let’s start with single key MPC and HD key 2PC.
 Note that I said we are not gonna do this with C++, even though the library is written in C++.
 How? we are gonna call the C++ with C equivalent wrapper and call that C with go. why this C++->C->Go hassle you may ask that is because C++ ABI is sh*t.